tclahr/uac-docs/docs/index.md

 ## Main features

-- Runs everywhere with no dependencies (no installation required).
+- Run everywhere with no dependencies (no installation required).
 - Customizable and extensible collections and artifacts.
-- Respects the order of volatility during artifacts collection.
+- Respect the order of volatility during artifact collection.
-- Collects information from processes running without a binary on disk.
+- Collect information from processes running without a binary on disk.
-- Hashes running processes and executable files.
+- Hash running processes and executable files.
-- Extracts information from files and directories to create a bodyfile (including enhanced file attributes for ext4).
+- Extract information from files and directories to create a bodyfile (including enhanced file attributes for ext4).
-- Collects user and system configuration files and logs.
+- Collect user and system configuration files and logs.
-- Collects artifacts from applications.
+- Collect artifacts from applications.
-- Acquires volatile memory from Linux systems using different methods and tools.
+- Acquire volatile memory from Linux systems using different methods and tools.

 ## Supported operating systems